RichTiTAN/Tor-Multiplexer-Android/README.md

   - Termux Widget: https://github.com/termux/termux-widget/releases/tag/v0.15.0

-2. Start the installation based on the bridge type you want to use in tor:
+2. Now run Termux and copy one of the codes below to start the installation based on the bridge type you want to use in tor:

 *   **Meek:**